 Willow made an impatient sound.

 "You think you know so much, but you don't.
 You don't know half of the things you should.
 You don't understand the laws or any of the things that really matter."

 "Maybe I should have stayed with the Wicca group, huh?
 I bet I could be planning a bake sale by now."

 "You can be as sarcastic as you want.
 It doesn't change the fact that you've been lucky so far, Willow.
 You found the right books and you didn't really hurt yourself or any of us too badly the times you screwed up.
 I'd almost be inclined to say the powers that be wanted you to succeed, to help save the day.
 But now the crisis is over and it's time to learn things the right way."
 Anya stretched for one of the jars on the top shelf.
 "Do you think I started granting wishes and carrying out vengeance the minute I became a demon?
 I had to study for a long time with D'Hoffryn before I was ready."

 "Are you saying I need to study with him?"
 Willow thought of his talisman, which was hidden away well enough to have survived Buffy and Dawn's purge of all things magic.

 "No, not him.
 He's basically in the business of vengeance.
 I mean someone who understands witchcraft.
 Someone way stronger and a whole lot wiser than you.
-Someone that knows the right way to do things."
+Someone who knows the right way to do things."

 "I don't know anyone like that."

 Anya turned.
-"Well I do.
+"Well, I do.
 Do you want me to get in touch with it?"